 6.2.
 Institutional Mandate - data sharing

 Confidential microdata are not disclosed by Eurostat.
-Access to anonymised microdata for scientific purposes may be granted on the basis of EU regulation 557/2013 and EU regulation 223/2009 of the European Parliament and the Council on European statistics.
+Access to anonymised microdata for scientific purposes may be granted on the basis of EU regulation 557/2013 and EU regulation 223/2009 of the European Parliament and of the Council on European statistics.

 More information on data confidentiality can be found on the Eurostat website.